ChSaiko/Omnifood-web-site/README.md

 # Omnifood-web-site
-This a simple web site presentation of Omnifood restorant, this web site was build by suing only HTML5 and CSS3
+This a simple web site presentation of Omnifood channel, this web site was build by using a native HTML5 and CSS3